-Evercore's next dividend payment will be US$0.58 per share.
-Last year, in total, the company distributed US$2.32 to shareholders.
-Based on the last year's worth of payments, Evercore has a trailing yield of 3.0% on the current stock price of $77.41.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+Evercore's next dividend payment will be US$0.58 per share, and in the last 12 months, the company paid a total of US$2.32 per share.
+Based on the last year's worth of payments, Evercore has a trailing yield of 4.4% on the current stock price of $52.61.
+If you buy this business for its dividend, you should have an idea of whether Evercore's dividend is reliable and sustainable.
 That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

 Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Evercore paid out just 24% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
+That's why it's good to see Evercore paying out a modest 35% of its earnings.

 Have Earnings And Dividends Been Growing?

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 Evercore has delivered 17% dividend growth per year on average over the past ten years.
-It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.